flutter/devtools/packages/devtools/README.md

 ### Start an application to debug

-Next, you'll want to start an app to connect to.
+Next, start an app to connect to.
 This can be either a Flutter application or a Dart command-line application.
 The example below uses a Flutter app.

-- change to the directory for a Flutter app
+- `cd path/to/flutter/app`
-- run `flutter run --observatory-port=9200`
+- and, run `flutter run --observatory-port=9200`

 You'll need to have a device connected or a simulator open for `flutter run` to work.
 Once the app starts up, you'll be able to connect to it from devtools.